modelstar-labs/website-querystar-io/docs/introduction/index.md

   > 😈 *We believe visual editors can diminish developer's creativity*

-## What is QueryStar
+## QueryStar under the hood
-Querystar contains 2 parts:
+There are 2 parts:
 - A low code open source Python SDK to help you:
     - Transform your LLM functions to production-ready bots
     - Pre-built AI modules to support various use cases, such as QA services.
-- A cloud workspace that help you:
+- A cloud service that help you:
     - Deploy bots
     - Manage their authorization and authentication
     - Monitor performance.